merchantprotocol/documentation/docs/05_Magento_v1/02_Multiple_Warehouse/04_Single_Mode.md

 #### Assigned Areas

 If this option is enabled, the Areas tab becomes visible to the warehouse editor.
 You assign a customer to a warehouse by area (region, state, etc).
-In this case that will be the Kansas, since this warehouse is located in the customer’s state.
+In this case, that will be Kansas, since this warehouse is located in the customer’s state.
 The system tracks the customer’s location using Customer Locator feature.

 #### Nearest